Trade Support Loans are to encourage more young people to take up a trade and complete their qualification.

 Like HELP loans for tertiary students, the loans will be repayable once apprentices are earning a sustainable income.

-The Trade Support Loans specifically target occupations on the National Skills Needs List such as plumbers, diesel mechanics, electricians and fitters as well as well priority areas in horticulture and agriculture with more than 100 qualifications eligible.
+The Trade Support Loans specifically target occupations on the Trade Support Loans Priority List such as plumbers, diesel mechanics, electricians and fitters as well as well priority areas in horticulture and agriculture with more than 100 qualifications eligible.

-It will provide real support for current apprentices to complete their skills training and provide a stronger incentive for young Australians to become apprentices.
+It provides real support for current apprentices to complete their skills training and provide a stronger incentive for young Australians to become apprentices.

 More information on eligibility is available from your local MEGT Apprenticeship Network Provider.